What is the name of the form of government? Form of government

 had the right to set the date for new elections.

-A dualistic monarchy existed in Germany (1871-1918), Turkey, Kuwait, Jordan, Libya, Nepal and other countries.
-Until 1990 Nepal and Kuwait were absolute monarchies, but due to historical events (popular uprising in Nepal in 1990, Kuwait's war with Iraq in 1991), democratic reforms began in them, and today Kuwait and Nepal have moved from absolute to dualistic monarchies.
+Dualistic monarchies existed in Germany (1871-1918), Turkey, Kuwait, Jordan, Libya, Nepal and other countries.
+Until 1990 Nepal and Kuwait were absolute monarchies, but due to historical events (the popular uprising in Nepal in 1990, the war between Kuwait and Iraq in 1991), democratic reforms began in them and today Kuwait and Nepal have moved from absolute to dualistic monarchies.

 This is a form of government in which the supreme power in a given state is exercised by elected bodies.